This post may contain affiliate links. Please read our disclosure policy.

 Step 1: Get your juice

-If you want to try making yoru own fresh juice from pomegranates, here’s how:
+If you want to try making your own fresh pomegranate juice, here’s how:

-- Preparing the Pomegranates:ย Start by cutting the large pomegranates in half.
-Fill a large bowl with water and submerge the pomegranate halves.
-This helps to reduce the mess as the seeds (arils) fall into the water.
-Gently push the arils out of the white pith, which is bitter and not desirable in your juice.
+- Preparing the Pomegranates: Start by cutting the large pomegranates in sections based on the lobes that are visible around the exterior of the fruit.
+Cut out the stem end, then score the lobes and pull them apart.
+You can now remove the seeds.
+To reduce the mess, fill a large bowl with water and submerge the pomegranate halves.
+This helps to contain the pomegranate seeds (arils) as they fall into the water.
+Gently push the arils out of the white pith, which is bitter and not desirable in your juice!

-- Strain the Juice:ย Pour the mixture through a fine mesh strainer into a large bowl, using the back of a spoon to extract as much juice as possible while leaving the seeds behind.
+- Strain the Juice: This is essential.
+Pour the mixture through a fine mesh strainer into a large bowl, using the back of a spoon to extract as much juice as possible while leaving the seeds behind.

 Step 2: Cook Down the Juice

-- Reduce the Juice:ย Pour the homemade or bottled juice into a large, heavy saucepan.
-Bring to a boil over medium high heat, then reduce the heat to medium low and allow it to simmer, stirring occasionally.
+- Reduce the Juice: Pour the fresh juice or bottled juice into a large, heavy saucepan.
+Bring to a boil over medium-high heat, then reduce the heat to medium-low and allow it to simmer, stirring occasionally.
 This process may take 90 minutes or more.
-Youโre looking for a syrupy consistency, where the volume reduces significantly.
+You’re looking for a syrupy consistency, where the volume reduces significantly.

 - If using, add sweetener: If you prefer a sweeter molasses, mix in any sweetener (maple syrup, date syrup, white sugar, honey, etc.) before boiling.
-Remember that added sugar is optional, as pomegranate juice has a natural sweetness, and you might want to keep it healthy by using less sugar.
+Remember that added sugar is optional, as pomegranate juice has a natural sweetness and is meant to be sour, and you might want to keep it healthy by using less sugar.

-- Check the consistency:ย You’ll know your pomegranate molasses is done when it coats the back of a spoon.
-It should be significantly thicker than the original juice but not overly thick; it is not a very thick syrup.
+- Check the consistency: You’ll know your pomegranate molasses is done when it lightly coats the back of a spoon.
+It should be significantly thicker than the original juice, but not overly thick; it is not a very thick syrup.
 Allow it to cool at room temperature.

-- Salad Dressings:ย Fattoush!
-Fattoush, the Lebanese salad with all kinds of good ingredients including crushed pita chips, relies on tangy pomegranate molasses, sumac, lemon, garlic, and dried mint for its incredibly good flavor.
-Use it as a great addition to salad dressings of any kind, considering it vinegar-like, as it is much like balsamic vinegar (though not quite as astringent).
+- Salad Dressings: Fattoush!
+Fattoush Salad, the Lebanese salad with all kinds of good ingredients, especially crushed pita chips, relies on tangy pomegranate molasses, sumac, lemon juice, garlic, and dried mint for its incredibly good flavor.
+Use it as a great addition to salad dressings of any kind, considering it vinegar-like (though not quite as astringent).
 Combine it with olive oil (try my favorites, Lebanese olive oil) and lemon or lime juice (or rice vinegar) for a zesty dressing that enhances leafy greens, chopped salads, and roasted vegetables.

-- Marinades:ย Use it in marinades for savory dishes like pomegranate chicken thighs or drizzled over grilled meats.
-The molasses infuses dishes with more complex, rich flavor.
+- Marinades: Use it in marinades for savory dishes like pomegranate chicken thighs or drizzled over grilled meats.
+The molasses infuses dishes with a more complex, rich flavor.

-- Drizzles and Sauces:ย Again, like balsamico, sweet-tart pomegranate molasses can also be drizzled over fried or grilled vegetables or mixed into sauces for added depth.
+- Drizzles and Sauces: Again, like balsamic, sweet-tart pomegranate molasses can also be drizzled over fried or grilled vegetables, pomegranate-glazed sweet potatoes, or mixed into sauces for added depth.
 Combine it with balsamic vinegar for a unique twist.

-- Desserts:ย Use the tangy flavor of pomegranate molasses to creatively enhance desserts.
-It tastes wonderful with yogurt or can be used to add a sweet-tart element in cakes.ย
+- Desserts: Use the tangy flavor of pomegranate molasses to creatively enhance desserts.
+It tastes wonderful with homemade yogurt or ice cream, or can be used to add a sweet-tart element to cakes or drizzled over fruit salad.

 Pomegranate Molasses Recipe